HTS Bioinf - ELLA production

 Instances

-ELLA runs on the TSD VM p22-ella-01
+ELLA runs on the TSD VM p22-podman-02

 .
-There are four instances of ELLA:
+There are two instances of ELLA:

-Instance | URL | Supervisor URL | Description |
+Instance | URL | Description |

-prod | http://p22-ella-01:5000 | http://p22-ella-01:9007 | Production.
+prod | http://p22-podman-02:8080 | Production.
 Should be up at all times. |

-staging | http://p22-ella-01:7000 | http://p22-ella-01:9008 | Used to test new features and releases. |
+staging | http://p22-podman-03:8081 | Used for debugging and testing new features and releases. |

 - polling: Program for communicating with